 This is not a cartoon show on Adult Swim.

 I once made out with a guy whose pursed lips felt like the embouchure of a failed trumpet player.
 And his twitchy tongue may as well have been forked the way it darted in and out of his tense pucker.
 Kissing him was like putting your lips around a mole stuck in a PVC pipe.
-The whole endeavor was so anxiety-provoking I thought of giving him my prescription to Xanax.
-Or a gift certificate for a session with my acupuncturist.
-A face full of acupuncture needles would have been less terrifying than the sensation of his tongue tasting the air like a rattlesnake on methamphetamine.
+The whole endeavor was so anxiety-provoking I thought of asking my doctor to re-up my Xanax.
+Or refer me to an acupuncturist.
+A face full of acupuncture needles would have been less terrifying than the sensation of his tongue tasting my gums like a rattlesnake on methamphetamine.

 Believe me, no one wants to kiss a trumpet-playing rattlesnake on methamphetamine.
 At least not under the mistletoe.